Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Model setup

 In general, the orbiting star ($M_1$) on a quasi-circular orbit comparable to the radius of the TDE disk will experience a gravitational wave inspiral on a timescale of $10^5\text{--}10^6\,$yr \citep{1964PhDT........51P}.
-This is much longer than the timescales of our interest on which the QPE amplitudes change and later diminish entirely.
+This is much longer than the timescales of interest here, on which the QPE amplitudes change and later diminish entirely.
 On the other hand, the average interval between consecutive TDEs in a galactic nucleus is $10^4\text{--}10^5$ years \citep{Magorrian1999}.
-This concludes that most EMRIs will probably experience a TDE before getting too close to the SMBH to undergo a Roche-lobe overflow onto the SMBH and eventually end up being destroyed by its gravitational field.
+This brings us to the conclusion that most EMRIs will probably experience a TDE before getting too close to the SMBH to undergo a Roche-lobe overflow onto the SMBH and eventually end up being destroyed by its gravitational field.
 In the following sections, we consider the evolution of the EMRI system on timescales of years.

-For the analysis of the behavior of QPEs, we adopted the EMRI model in post-TDE hosts, and utilized a time-dependent description of the system parameters.
+For an analysis of the behavior of QPEs, we adopted the EMRI model in post-TDE hosts and utilized a time-dependent description of the system parameters.

-Following \citet{emritde} and using the relation
+Following \citet{emritde} and using the relation,

 the characteristic luminosity of QPEs can be expressed as